-Dig into the soil Dig into the soil to see how much the water is penetrating.
-If grass roots are not reaching beyond 2 to 3 inches, your soil is likely compacted and would benefit from aeration and/or dethatching.
+Dig into the soil to see how much the water is penetrating.
+If grass roots are not reaching beyond 2" to 3", your soil is likely compacted and would benefit from aeration or dethatching.

-Healthy grass roots should reach at least 4 inches into soil.
+Healthy grass roots should reach at least 4" into the soil.

 Itís easy to forget how long youíve been watering when you are doing other things at the same time.

 A timer will help you stay on top of the task.
 Starting at about $10, these timers automatically shut off the water after you have achieved your time goal.
-Follow these 5 tips and your lawn will be healthy and hydrated in no time.
+Follow these five tips, and your lawn will be healthy and hydrated in no time.